The Last Spritz

 Chanel Chance Eau Fraîche is the lighter, breezier member of the Chance family — citron, water hyacinth, jasmine, and cedar in a composition that feels effortless rather than composed.
 It's the gift for the woman who finds most perfumes too heavy or too forward.

-Lighter longevity than others on this list, but that's by design — it's a skin scent that says something without demanding attention.
+Lighter longevity than others on this list, but that's by design — it's a soft, close-range scent that says something without demanding attention.
 The Chanel name and the iconic round Chance bottle make this an instantly recognizable gift that needs no explanation.
+See the full breakdown.

 The Gifting Cheat Sheet